devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-18-0/README.md

           targetPort: 9376
       type: ClusterIP
 ```
 Accepts an array of Kubernetes objects.
-You can specify any kubernetes yaml here and it will be applied when your app gets deployed.
+You can specify any Kubernetes yaml here and it will be applied when your app gets deployed.

 ### Grace Period